captionpoint/CaptionPoint-Server/public/will.md

 “Am I thus ample to thy Book, and Fame;”
 ---
 ## HENRY:
-“While I confesse thy writings to be such,”
+“While I confess thy writings to be such,”
 ---
 ## HENRY:
 “As neither Man, nor Muse, can praise too much.”